FastComments/fastcomments-docs/src/content/guides/scheduled-comments/items/howto.md

 This is useful for scenarios where videos or other content starts from the beginning with each pay load.

+### Dynamically Growing Playback

+Each time the autoplay script is ran for a user - on page load - there is still the opportunity for others to comment.

+As people leave comments, their comments, the comments are **automatically added to the replay script** at the same offset from page load, so the conversation continues to grow without any manual work.

+You can additionally **moderate** the comments posted, to curate which comments you want to show each time the autoplay script is ran.

+The `Moderate Comments` page will also show a timestamp like `AutoPlay 1hr 2m 30s` next to each comment instead of the date.

+This is only available for automatic playback, not manually scheduled playback.

 ### Configuration

 Every comment will be posted **live**.
 You may want to consider [turning on showing live comments right away](/guide-customizations-and-configuration.html#show-live-right-away).